danielbereza50/courseProjects/README.md

 <div>website_name/wp-json/wp/v2/pages</div>
 <div>From terminal use: curl -X GET http://localhost/WordPress/wp-json/wp/v2/pages</div>
 <div>After installing .phar file in theme's folder: https://make.wordpress.org/cli/handbook/installing/</div>
+<div>GET: With this method, you can fetch information from the server.</div>
+<div>POST: This enables you to send information to the server in question.</div>
+<div>PUT: With the put method, you can edit and update existing data.</div>
+<div>DELETE: This enables you to delete information.</div>

 <div>to see this endpoint for all of the pages for the theme</div>
 <br>